 Many of our members are top-notch artists.
-One member has been serenading us with her "magic" violin for several years.
-Then there's the member whose short story went on to win a GFWC literary award.
+One member's short story went on to win a GFWC literary award.
 A long-time member also became a gifted oil paint artist under our very noses and regularly wins first place awards at the Palomar District Arts Festival and CFWC.
 A couple of our talented club photographers' beautiful photos were printed in GFWC's annual calendars.

 BWC members go all out to encourage local youth and adult musical, drama and literary groups (KOPA, FBHS, C.A.S.T., VOICE, Fallbrook Music Society, etc.).
 They receive monetary donations, and some of them share their wonderful talent with us at our meetings and functions.

 Conservation.
 The club undertakes several projects in this category, including resource conservation, beautification, environmental issues, and safety.

 Adopt-a-Road is a program in which BWC members participate several times a year to clean up trash along one of Bonsall's heavily traveled roads.